Esquemeauxpi/guessTheCountry/README.md

 # guessTheCountry
-dabbling with Kotlin.
-This is an ongoing project.

-Working on this project from a Udemy course*, & keeping my work here to stay agile with Github.
+Learning Kotlin from a Udemy course*.
+Keeping my work here as I learn.

 This it what it looks like so far.
 Will be updating as I change the UI, questions, and project structure.
 Might add some tests too. ;-)